Diagram Any Neon Branch, Including pgvector Columns

 Exploring Neon table data including pgvector embeddings in DbSchema

-Connecting DbSchema to Neon
+How to Connect DbSchema to a Neon Branch

 • Visualizes per-branch schemas to make migration reviews and schema diffing faster and more visual.